 BBC Radio4 - Museum of Curiosity

 Prof John Lloyd and the museum's curator Jimmy Carr, with guests Sean Hughes, Dr Irving Finkel, and Helen Czerski.
 Helen donated a bubble.
-Broadcast on 29 October, and 4 November.
+First broadcast on 29 Oct 2012.

 BBC2 Horizon programme "The Transit of Venus"

 Horizon television programme about the transit of Venus which occurred during the early morning of 6 June 2012.
 Helen co-presented with Liz Bonnin and Lucie Green, and she covered the science of the Venusian atmosphere.
 Broadcast on 5 June 2012.
 A video of this programme is available for use by schools and universities via the 'BBC Active' website.

 BBC2 "Orbit: Earth's Extraordinary Journey"

 "Orbit" is the set of three programmes which explore the relationship between the Earth's orbit and the weather.
 Filming took place throughout the whole of 2011, and the programmes were broadcast in March 2012.

 BBC2 Stargazing Challenges